scott-mescudi/stegano/README.md

         // - PNG output format by default.
         // - Optional compression enabled.

-        // This library by default embed up to and including the index.
+        // This library by default embeds data up to and including the index.
         // For example, if embedding at depth 3:
         // - A binary value of 0x11111111 will become 0x11110000.